cako/curvelets/README.md

 As of 2024, any non-academic use of the CurveLab Toolbox requires a commercial license.
 This includes libraries which wrap the CurveLab toolbox such as pybind11-based wrapper [curvelops](https://github.com/PyLops/curvelops), Python SWIG-based wrapper [PyCurvelab](https://github.com/slimgroup/PyCurvelab).
 Neither curvelops nor PyCurvelab package include any source code of Curvelab.
 It should be noted, however, that any library which ports or converts Curvelab code to another language is subject to Curvelab's license.
 Again, neither curvelops or PyCurvelab do so, and can therefore be freely distributed as per their licenses (both have MIT licenses).

-The third flavor is the Uniform Discrete Curvelet Transform (UDCT) which does not have the same restrictive license as the FDCT.
-The UDCT was first implemented in Matlab (see [ucurvmd](https://github.com/nttruong7/ucurvmd)) by one of its authors, Truong Nguyen.
+A third flavor is the Uniform Discrete Curvelet Transform (UDCT) which does not have the same restrictive license as the FDCT.
+The UDCT was first implemented in Matlab (see [ucurvmd](https://github.com/nttruong7/ucurvmd) \[dead link\]) by one of its authors, Truong Nguyen.
 The 2D version was ported to Julia as the [Curvelet.jl](https://github.com/fundamental/Curvelet.jl) package, whose development has since been abandoned.

 This library provides the first pure-Python implementation of the UDCT, borrowing heavily from Nguyen's original implementation.
 The goal of this library is to allow industry processionals to use the UDCT more easily.

 Note: The Candès FDCTs and Nguyen UDCT are not the only curvelet transforms.
 To my knowledge, there is another implementation of the 3D Discrete Curvelet Transform named the LR-FCT (Low-Redudancy Fast Curvelet Transform) by Woiselle, Stack and Fadili [5], but the code seems to have disappeared off the internet [6].
-Moreover, there is also another type of continuous curvelet transform, the monogenic curvelet transform [7], but no implementation seems to be available.
+Moreover, there is also another type of continuous curvelet transform, the monogenic curvelet transform [7], but I have found no implementation available.

 ### 4. Can I use curvelets for deep-learning?
 This is another facet of the "data-centric" vs "model-centric" debate in machine learning.
 Exploiting curvelets is a type of model engineering, as opposed to using conventional model architectures and letting the data guide the learning process.
-Alternatively, if the transform is used as a preprocessing step, it can be seen from a feature engineering perspective.
+Alternatively, if the transform is used as a preprocessing step, it can be seen from as feature engineering.

 My suggestion is to use curvelets and other transforms for small to mid-sized datasets, especially in niche areas without a wide variety of high-quality tranining data.
 It has been shown that fixed filter banks can be useful in speeding up training and improving performance of deep neural networks [8, 9] in some cases.

 Another expected to consider is the availability of high-performance, GPU-accelerated and autodiff-friendly libraries.
 As far as I know, no curvelet library (including this one) satisfies those constraints.
-If you need a high-performance transform, I would consider using [Kymatio](https://www.kymat.io/) [10] which has a GPU-accelerated PyTorch implementation.
+Alternative transforms can be found in [Kymatio](https://www.kymat.io/)  and [Pytorch Wavelets](https://pytorch-wavelets.readthedocs.io/en/latest/readme.html) which implemente the wavelets scattering [10] and dual-tree complex wavelet transform, respectively [11].

 ## References
 [1] Candès, E., L. Demanet, D. Donoho, and L. Ying, 2006, *Fast Discrete Curvelet Transforms*: Multiscale Modeling & Simulation, 5, 861–899.